noi-techpark/it.bz.opendatahub.databrowser/doc/developers/web-components.md

 Each view is build out of dynamically created components, that render parts of datasets.
 There is e.g. a component that knows how to render string data, another one knows how to render GPS data.
 The render configurations are defined in the [config](../../databrowser/src/config) folder.

-Many components used to render datasets are implemented as Vue components, but the Databrowser App supports also the usage of [Web Components]((https://developer.mozilla.org/en-US/docs/Web/Web_Components)).
+Many components used to render datasets are implemented as Vue components, but the Data Browser App supports also the usage of [Web Components]((https://developer.mozilla.org/en-US/docs/Web/Web_Components)).

 > *Taken from [https://vuejs.org/guide/extras/web-components.html](https://vuejs.org/guide/extras/web-components.html) on 2022-31-07*
 >